hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ~~~

-4. Primary `code` and `bodySite` without laterality coded seperately and also separate laterality qualifier.
+d) Primary `code` and `bodySite` without laterality coded seperately and also separate laterality qualifier.
 * For systems that have
   * Pre-coordinated coding describing primary concept WITHOUT body site.
   * Body site WITHOUT laterality is recorded as coded value.